fukugit/example-fontawesome-in-sass-with-webpack/README.md

 # example-fontawesome-in-sass-with-webpack
-This project explains that the way of usage of FontAwesome in Sass with Webpack.
+This project explains that the way of the usage of FontAwesome in Sass with Webpack.
 I've faced some problems when trying it, so that I put together it in the [problem](#problem).
-Some problems were [fixed](#there-are-fixed-problem) by myself, unfortunately, one [problem](#there-is-not-fixed-problem) was't.
+Some problems got [fixed](#there-are-fixed-problem) by myself, unfortunately, one [problem](#there-is-not-fixed-problem) didn't.

 <br/>

-The followoing is that it is available and unavailable for this project to do.
+The followoing is that all of the things available/unavailable in this project.

 | Things to do                                | Available or not |
 | ------------------------------------------- | ---------------- |